 Bull Shoals Lake, Table Rock Lake, and Lake Taneycomo located in the SW region near Branson, Mo were formed from the Army Corp of Engineers’ damming of the White River for flood control in 1954-1958.
 Winding through the Ozark Mountains for over 80 miles, Table Rock Lake with its clear, deep water and wooded, rocky shoreline has also become a popular draw for lake sports and vacations.

 Let a BBIM member show you a great stay where the rivers run.

 Enjoy watching the sunrise over beautiful Table Rock Lake from White River Lodge.
 There's also great bass fishing, boating, swimming and more.

 Voted "America's best recreational lake" the Lake of the Ozarks is the perfect place to spend some time.
 Have fun, relax, and visit us here at Big Country Bed and Breakfast.

 Osage Beach, Missouri

 Welcome to the Lake of the Ozarks, named the Best Recreational Lake in the Nation by USA Today readers!
 Autumn is a great time to be at the Lake.
-Come check out our fall foliage!
-It's a great time for a walk at down to the dock or a hike at nearby Ha Ha Tonka State Park, one of the most popular (and scenic) parks in Missouri!
+Lots of local boutiquey shops and quality outlet stores!
+It's a great time for star gazing from a private hot tub, a walk down to the dock or a hike at nearby Ha Ha Tonka State Park, one of the most popular (and scenic) parks in Missouri!